Gurzo/streame/README.rst

 Download
 --------

+QPython can download a script directly from a QR Code

 .. image:: https://raw.githubusercontent.com/Gurzo/streame/master/qr.jpg
     :target: https://rawgit.com/Gurzo/streame/master/streame.py

 Usage Examples
 --------------

-- Here is how to use the script on your device
+Here is how to use the script on your device
 - https://www.youtube.com/watch?v=C06QHoWxUbo&feature=youtu.be